Bit-Nation/BITNATION-Pangea-react/README.md

 # Bitnation Pangea

-> Pangea is bitnations jurisdiction on the blockchain.
+> Pangea is a fullstack blockchain powered jurisdiction.
+It's created by BITNATION, the world's first Decentralized Borderless Voluntary Nation (DBVN).
 This reposity contains the ios/android interface.

 ## Table of Contents